 Cash and Cash Equivalents

-At December 31, 2016, cash and cash equivalents consisted of demand deposits of $21.5 million and money market funds of $4.2 million with maturities of less than 90 days at the date of purchase.
-At December 31, 2015, cash and cash equivalents consisted of demand deposits of $23.2 million and money market funds of $42.6 million with maturities of less than 90 days at the date of purchase.
+At December 31, 2011, cash equivalents consisted of demand deposits of $21.1 million and money market funds of $27.2 million with maturities of less than 90 days at the date of purchase.
+At December 31, 2010, cash equivalents consisted of demand deposits of $29.5 million, money market funds of $6.4 million and repurchase agreements of $1.4 million with maturities of less than 90 days at the date of purchase.

 Foreign Exchange Options

 Upfront premiums paid on these foreign exchange option contracts totaled $1.5 million.
-The fair values of these option contracts were revalued at each reporting period and were estimated based on pricing models using readily observable inputs from actively quoted markets.
-The fair values of these option contracts were included in other assets on the consolidated balance sheet and changes in fair value on these contracts were included in other income (expense), net on the consolidated statements of comprehensive loss.
+The fair values of these option contracts are re-valued at each reporting period and are estimated based on pricing models using readily observable inputs from actively quoted markets.
+The fair values of these option contracts are included in other assets on the condensed consolidated balance sheet and changes in fair value on these contracts are included in other income (expense) on the condensed consolidated statements of operations.

-Property and equipment, net consisted of the following (in thousands):
+Property and equipment consisted of the following at December 31, 2011 and 2010 (in thousands):